Resolution of the Burrows-Wheeler Transform Conjecture: Converting LZ77 to Run Length BWT

-The outline of the algorithm for computing all $r_X$ is similar to~\cite[Section 6.1.2]{sss}.
-However, nearly every step requires extra work, since we cannot use precomputation or lookup tables.
-Motivated by Lemma~\ref{lm:periodic}, we focus on the properties of runs of consecutive positions in ${\sf R}$.
+The outline of the algorithm for computing all $r_{X}$ is similar to~\cite[Section 6.1.2]{sss}.
+However, nearly every step needs to be redesigned to use only $\bigO(z \polylog n)$ space.
+Motivated by \cref{lm:periodic}, we focus on the properties of runs of consecutive positions in $\R$.
 We first partition such runs into classes where the computation can be done independently.